Government of Mauritius

 The Government of Mauritius (Gouvernement de Maurice) is the main authority of the executive power in the Republic of Mauritius.
 The head of the Government is the Prime Minister of Mauritius, who manages the main agenda of the Government and direct the ministers.

-The 2015 Ibrahim Index of African Governance ranked Mauritius first in good governance.
-According to the 2015 Democracy Index compiled by the Economist Intelligence Unit that measures the state of democracy in 167 countries, Mauritius ranks 18th worldwide followed by Uruguay and United States and is the only African country with Full Democracy.
+The 2023 Ibrahim Index of African Governance ranked Mauritius second in good governance.
+According to the 2023 Democracy Index compiled by the Economist Intelligence Unit that measures the state of democracy in 167 countries, Mauritius ranks 20th worldwide followed by Uruguay and United States and is the only African country with "Full Democracy".

 Legislature

 The National Assembly is the legislative branch of the government of Mauritius.
 The Assembly is made up of 70 Members elected in 21 constituencies, of which Rodrigues Island is one.

 Cabinet

 Judiciary branch

-Mauritius' Courts include the Supreme Court, the Court of Rodrigues, the Intermediate Court, the Industrial Court, the District Courts, the Bail and Remand Court, the Criminal and Mediation Court and the Commercial Court and the Children`s Court.
+Mauritius' Courts include the Supreme Court, the Court of Rodrigues, the Intermediate Court, the Industrial Court, the District Courts, the Bail and Remand Court, the Criminal and Mediation Court and the Commercial Court and the Children's Court.
 The Chief Justice is head of the judiciary.